FOR ENVIRONMENTAL ADVOCACY

 20,000 new corals will be grown per year.

 Our team of scientists and coral experts will “farm” and “outplant” colonies of corals.
-They will hang 20,000 finger-sized fragments of corals to grow on Coral trees (PVC pipe frames) in the BLUE MARK LABYRINTH (BML): a world-first underwater interactive Art installation with 200 coral tree frames stocked to raise 20,000 new corals every year.
-Resulting in a unique marine labyrinth that everyone can visit and enjoy.
+This will be done by hanging 20,000 finger-sized fragments of corals to grow on Coral trees (PVC pipe frames) in the BLUE MARK LABYRINTH (BML): an underwater Art installation with 200 coral tree frames re-stocked to raise 20,000 new corals every year.

 A new art coral reef park in the Ocean!

 The corals will be weekly monitored for 9-12 months until they are large enough to be outplanted into the BLUE MARK PARK (BMP).

 This 1-acre art park, shaped like a fingerprint, serves as a new home for corals and approximately 1 million marine creatures that flourish alongside them.
 Both will be open to the public enjoyment by snorkeling or scuba diving.